mavlink/mavros/README.md

 - Since 2015-03-04 all packages also dual licensed under terms of BSD license.
 - Since 2015-08-10 all messages moved to mavros\_msgs package
 - Since 2016-02-05 (v0.17) frame conversion changed again
+- Since 2016-06-22 (pre v0.18) Indigo and Jade separated from master to indigo-devel branch.

 mavros package